Frequently asked questions

 Change is rarely linear.
 Some parts of the work may move more quickly than others, and there can be periods that feel slower or more stirred before something settles.

-We would talk about how things are going as the work develops, so there is always an opportunity to reflect on whether it feels useful.
+We would talk about how things are going as the work develops, so there is space to reflect on whether therapy feels useful.

 What if things feel worse before they feel better?

-If things do feel stirred up, we would talk about it, adjust the pace where needed, and make sure the work remains as grounded and workable as possible.
+If things do feel stirred up, we would talk about it, adjust the pace where needed, and make sure the work remains as grounded and manageable as possible.

 Can therapy help if I feel emotionally shut down, numb, or collapsed?

-Therapy is not about forcing feelings open or pushing quickly into painful material.
+Therapy is not about forcing feelings open.
 It is about helping your system feel safe enough to reconnect gradually, with more steadiness, choice, and capacity.

 -